VitharMe/rpi-sendthis/README.md

 Then send the mail.

 ### How To run
-Edit ssmtp.conf with your parameters and mount it. folder the path where you want.
+Edit ssmtp.conf with your parameters and mount it.
+Then:
 #### Send message
 ```
 docker run  --rm \